Protection provided by vaccine

 The COVID-19 virus causes an acute respiratory infection, where the clinical picture can vary from asymptomatic to very severe, even requiring intensive care.
 Additionally some patients may suffer from long-term consequences, like fatigue, bronchoconstriction, cough as well as pain in the joints or thorax.
 COVID-19 vaccines prevent the severe form of the illness effectively and decrease the risk of hospitalization and long-term consequences.
 The vaccines also somewhat prevent infections.

 COVID-19 infections occur despite vaccines, but vaccinated people get probably milder infections than those without vaccination.
 The vaccine gives a clearly better and more long-lasting protection against severe disease than against the infection itself.

 The COVID-19 virus is constantly transforming, and therefore the efficacy of the vaccines against the new virus variants and infections is monitored continuously.
-We now know that the currently used COVID-19 vaccines provide fairly good protection against the new COVID-19 variants so far recognised, but the protective efficacy may by weaker against certain variants.
-Further research is necessary and is constantly being performed.
-Through such research, we learn more about the efficacy of the vaccines against the transformed viruses.
+The COVID-19 vaccines provide fairly good protection against the new COVID-19 variants so far recognised, but the protective efficacy may by weaker against certain variants.
+Lately COVID-19 vaccines have been developed that are tailored against a particular variant of the virus.
+However, more research is needed and is being conducted constantly.